The Best Tile Floor Patterns | Tile Pattern Ideas

 You’ve spent a long time looking at tile.
 You’ve practically memorized the colors, shapes and materials.
 And now, just when you thought you had finally considered all of the options and landed on the perfect tile, you’re still left with one final question: What pattern will you lay this tile in?

 The fact is, there are several options that can really enhance the look of your tile and add unique interest to your space.
-So, let’s get into the popular patterns for you to consider!
+So, let’s get into the popular flooring patterns and designs for you to consider!